day8/re-frame/README.md

 quite different from pure FRP, which is true.

 But, these days, FRP seems to have become a ["big tent" (a broad church?)](http://soft.vub.ac.be/Publications/2012/vub-soft-tr-12-13.pdf).
-Broad enough perhaps that re-frame can be in the far, top, left paddock of the tent, via a string of qualifications like: re-frame has "discrete, asynchronous, push FRP-ish-nature" without "glitch free" guarantees.
+Broad enough perhaps that re-frame can be in the far, top, left paddock of the tent, via a series of
+qualifications: re-frame has "discrete, asynchronous, push FRP-ish-nature" without "glitch free" guarantees.
 (Surprisingly, "glitch" has specific meaning in FRP).

 **If you are new to FRP, or reactive programming generally**, browse these resources before